cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 1. Train a CNN to classify the MNIST dataset.
 1. Show the feature attributions for a subset of the training set using SHAP DeepExplainer.
-1. Review and annotate some of the attributions to understand better what they reveal about the model and about the explanation itself.
+1. Review and annotate some of the attributions to better understand what they reveal about the model and the explanation itself.
 1. Repeat the steps above with the CNN that is significantly less accurate.

 ### An important caveat